Nucleon axial-vector and pseudoscalar form factors, and PCAC relations: Introduction

-The three-valence-body problem in relativistic quantum field theory is a real challenge, only solved in Refs.\,\cite{Eichmann:2009qa, Sanchis-Alepuz:2014sca, Sanchis-Alepuz:2014wea, Qin:2018dqp, Qin:2019hgk}.
-Fortunately, the quark+diquark approximation \cite{Oettel:1998bk, Segovia:2015ufa} has delivered comparable results when employed to study baryon properties \cite{Eichmann:2016yit, Eichmann:2016hgl, Barabanov:2020jvn}.
-This is because any interaction capable of creating pseudo-Nambu-Goldstone modes as bound-states of a light dressed-quark and -antiquark, and reproducing the measured value of their leptonic decay constants, will necessarily also generate strong colour-antitriplet correlations between any two dressed quarks contained within a hadron.
-Although a rigorous proof within QCD cannot be claimed, this assertion is based upon an accumulated body of evidence, gathered in two decades of studying two- and three-body bound-state problems in hadron physics, \emph{e.g}.
+The three-valence-body problem in relativistic quantum field theory is a challenge, only solved in Refs.\,\cite{Eichmann:2009qa, Sanchis-Alepuz:2014sca, Sanchis-Alepuz:2014wea, Qin:2018dqp, Qin:2019hgk}.
+Fortunately, the quark+diquark approximation \cite{Oettel:1998bk, Segovia:2015ufa} has delivered comparable results for baryon properties \cite{Eichmann:2016yit, Eichmann:2016hgl, Barabanov:2020jvn}.
+This is because any interaction capable of creating pseudo-Nambu-Goldstone modes as bound-states of a light dressed-quark and -antiquark, and reproducing the measured value of their leptonic decay constants, must also generate strong colour-antitriplet correlations between any two dressed quarks contained within a hadron.
+This assertion is supported by evidence accumulated in two decades of studying two- and three-body bound-state problems in hadron physics, \emph{e.g}.
 Refs.\,\cite{Cahill:1987qr, Cahill:1988dx, Oettel:1998bk, Bloch:1999vk, Bender:2002as, Eichmann:2008ef, Roberts:2011cf, Eichmann:2016yit, Segovia:2015ufa}.
 No realistic counter examples are known; and the existence of such diquark correlations is also supported by simulations of lQCD \cite{Barabanov:2020jvn}.

 In connection with the form factors of the nucleon axial current, Ref.\,\cite{Eichmann:2011pv} reported their consistent calculation using the Poincar\'e-covariant three-valence-body rainbow-ladder truncation \cite{Munczek:1994zz, Bender:1996bb}.
 However, the study underestimates the experimental value of the axial charge by 20-25\% and algorithmic inadequacies prevented computation of the axial form factors beyond $Q^2\sim2\,\text{GeV}^2$.
 The quark+diquark approximation can be used, \emph{inter alia}, to reach higher transferred momenta.